 Even without the expanded protection features, PureVPN stands on its own as an exception VPN provider.
 Under the hood, you’ll find impenetrable 256-bit AES encryption, DDoS protection, app filtering, an automatic kill switch, a NAT firewall, and even the option for a dedicated IP address.
-What’s more, PureVPN’s server network offers incredible reach, with more than 750 nodes available in over 140 countries–perfect for Polish users wanting access to the unlimited worldwide internet.
+What’s more, PureVPN’s server network offers incredible reach, with more than 2,000+ nodes in 140+ countries–perfect for Polish users wanting access to the unlimited worldwide internet.
 All of this is backed by a comprehensive no-logging policy, so your privacy is assured.
 Dedicated software is available for Windows, Mac OS, Android, iOS, and Android TV devices, plus there are browser extensions available for the Chrome and Firefox browsers.

 With recent changes to the telecommunications laws in Poland, it is advisable for people living in or travelling through Poland to use a VPN to keep their internet activities safe and private.
 As well as keeping your data safe from the prying eyes of the government, a VPN will also enable you to get around regional restrictions and to access content from anywhere in the world.
 We have shared our recommendations for the top VPNs to use in Poland for security and privacy.